sagemath/sagewiki_to_gh-2022-10-10/days22/wuthrich.md

   * Stein and Wuthrich, Computations About Tate-Shafarevich Groups Using Iwasawa Theory, [[http://wstein.org/papers/shark/|preprint]].

   * Sage Reference Manual on p-adic L-functions of elliptic curves: [[http://sagemath.org/doc/reference/sage/schemes/elliptic_curves/padic_lseries.html]].
 See also nearby sections.

+== Backgrond reading ==

+  * As for other lectures, Silverman's book "The arithmetic of elliptic curves" contains a good background for elliptic curve, especially chapter III.
+    We will use some further results on elliptic curves over global fields, mainly in chapter VII and X, but by far not everything there is needed.

+  * A more concise introduction to the subject, including the discussion of how elliptic cures over $\mathbb{Q}$ are linked to modular forms is in the first two chapters of Darmon's book  "Rational Point on Modular Elliptic Curves".